Grain Free Dog Food Linked to Heart Disease

 The Grain-Free Marketing Trend

 For some dogs, grain-free dog food may be easier to digest versus the dog food choices with grains.
 Another reason dog food companies started the grain-free marketing trend was to help dogs with weight issues.
-Weight issues can lead to more diseases and injuries.
+Being overweight can lead to more diseases and even injuries.

-Every dog requires a different diet to meet its needs.
-Experts recommend working with your dog’s veterinarian to find the best diet that will work for you and your dog.
-See my list of Recommended Dog foods that aren’t grain free below.
+Every dog requires a different diet to meet their individual needs.
+Work with your dog’s veterinarian to find the best diet that will work for you and your dog.
+See my list of Recommended Dog Foods that aren’t grain-free below.